Product

 Set a customer lifetime value goal

-I saved this one for last because if put it first you probably would’ve scrolled right past it!
+I saved this one for last because if I had put it first you probably would’ve scrolled right past it!
 But stick with me for a second.

-If you’re a person that likes to actively work towards something, setting goals can be very motivational.
-Goals force you to create a strategy in order to achieve them.
-So just by setting a goal, you’re planting the seeds to take action.
+If you’re a person who likes to work towards something actively, setting goals can be very motivational.
+Goals force you to create a strategy to achieve them.
+So, just by setting a goal, you’re planting the seeds to take action.

 You can set a goal right inside of Baremetrics.

-When you’re setting goals, make sure there’s some logic behind it.
-Rather than just picking arbitrary numbers.
+When you set goals, make sure there’s some logic behind them rather than just picking arbitrary numbers.

 A good way to do this is to look at your historical numbers.
 For instance, here’s a look at our LTV over the past 24 months compared to today.